RagingTech/ThemisToDiscord/README.md

 # ThemisToDiscord

-Sends an embeded Themis notification to a discord webhook.
+Sends an embedded Themis notification to a discord webhook.

 ## Installation